kevarifin14/kevinarifin.com/_posts/2019-06-20-impactful-individuals.md

 The idea I settled with is being an impactful individual.
 Let’s start by defining impactful.
 From the Oxford dictionary, impactful means "having a major impact or effect".
 Let's dig one level deeper and define impact: "the effect or influence of one person, thing, or action on another".

-**Being an impactful individual means you are somone who has a major effect on other people, things, or actions.**
+**Being an impactful individual means you are someone who has a major effect on other people, things, or actions.**

 This is both broad yet specific at the same time.
 My parents are both impactful individuals, providing me with strong role models and an environment where I could thrive as I grew up.
 Many teachers and mentors have impacted my life by fostering my interest in math and science and sparking new interests in other domains.
 Everyone has the ability to become an impactful individual.